 Though there were some attempts to run it slowly, but the heat beating your head and the heat surrounding you forced me to walk the next 15 kilometers.
 On the last stop before my support vehicle took a detour, I think this was the part in Dinalupihan to Hermosa route, I took with me a bottle of Pocari and water in each hand.
 This was a strong instruction coming from Raff and thankfully I heeded Raff’s advice.

-This was the part where you will be passing a highway under major repair.
-It was nothing but gravel, soft red soil, portions of finished cemented roads and the rest unfinished.
+This was the part where you will be traversing a highway under major repair.
+It was nothing but gravel, soft red soil, portions of finished cemented roads and the rest unfinished ones.
 It was hot and dusty.
-Armed with two full bottles, after passing Dinalupihan, I ended up with empty bottle in each hand due to heat.
-I could have asked for a drink from other support vehicles that didn’t take the detour, but for no reason at all I just kept walking with head down so as not to be distracted.
+But after a while, I only carried with me two empty bottles.
+I could have asked for a drink from other support vehicles that didn’t take the detour but for no reason at all I just kept walking with head down so as not to be distracted.

 By the time I reached the tail end of Lubao town, I could see runners ahead of me.
 And, I treated each one as target to just pull me out from walking.
 I strongly told myself, “You’ve walked enough, it’s time to run!”
-But with the heat, I couldn’t.
+But with the heat … I just couldn’t at that time.
 For the nth time, after asking Raff and Carmen if I could still make it, after hearing Raff telling me I still have enough time, I resolved to walk fast and take big steps.
-I attempted to run and when I felt my quads doing well with less pain this time, I was slowly running.
+I attempted to run and when I felt my quads doing well with less pain this time, I already was slowly running.

 Finally, seeing the kilometer markers leading to Guagua, Pampanga, I knew then that finish line is almost there.
-How to reach the finish line, I really didn’t have any inkling with the heat continuously draining out my energy.
+How to reach finish line I really didn’t have any inkling with the heat continuously draining out my energy.
 It seemed to be a long, long, long, endless run.
-When I was about to turn at the bend leading to St. Mary’s Academy in Guagua, a marshal came out from nowhere handing out another string and cheering, “Konti na lang Ma’am!”
+That when I was about to turn at the bend leading to St. Mary’s Academy in Guagua, a marshal came out from nowhere handing out another string and cheering, “Konti na lang Ma’am!”
 My thought was, “I wish I could.”

 At this time, I asked my support crew to meet me every 1 KM or worst comes to worst, maybe stop every 500 meters because it was becoming too much of an effort really to reach the support vehicle.
-My targets were four runners ahead of me.
+My targets were 4 runners mostly guys.
 I admired them for their tenacity to keep on running even slowly done.
 I just kept on following them.
-I even talked with one of them and encouraged him that we might make it.
-But I left them behind when they stopped at their support vehicle to hydrate and cool themselves with ice.
+I even talked with one encouraging him that we might be able to make it.
+But I left them behind when they stopped at their support vehicle to hydrate or cool themselves with ice.

-Upon seeing that most of the markers are now within KM 90 or so, I had only 10 more kilometers to go for the 100th kilometer plus 2 KMs.
-After all it’s a 102-KM race.
-Given the remaining time, however, the only recourse is to run.
-If not, walk really fast like the other lady runner ahead of me was doing.
+Upon seeing that most of the markers are now within KM 90 or so … that means I only had 10 more kilometers to finish and not to forget to add 2 KMs after all it’s a 102-KM race.
+Given the remaining time however the only recourse is to run.
+If not, walk really fast like the other lady runner ahead was doing.
 Man, she could really walk fast.
 That runner became my target.
 It motivated me to tell my quads to work now and start to run.
 So I did.
 I believe it was my second wind.
 I felt refreshed (somewhat having enough energy to sustain me in the next 10 KMs).
 Sometimes I outran that lady runner but surprisingly with the fast walk she was employing she could easily catch up with me.